-In December 2021, Ontario Power Generation (OPG) selected the BWRX-300 to be deployed at the Darlington site, the only site in Canada currently licensed for new nuclear energy and in January 2023, both companies signed a contract to build the reactor by 2028.
-In February and June 2022, TVA and SaskPower also selected the BWRX-300 for deployment in Tennessee and Saskatchewan.
+In December 2021, Ontario Power Generation (OPG) selected

-- Water Cooled Reactors
+the BWRX-300 to be deployed at the Darlington site in Ontario, the only site in Canada currently licensed for new nuclear energy and in January 2023, both companies signed a contract to build the reactor by 2028/2029.
+The License to Construct application was submitted by OPG in 2022, and GEH completed Phase 1 and Phase 2 of the VDR process in Canada.
+In February and June 2022 respetively, TVA and SaskPower also selected the BWRX-300 for deployment in Tennessee and Saskatchewan.
+Additionally, TVA, Synthos Green Energy and OPG announced in March 2023 a technical collaboration agreement in which each of these three companies will fund a portion of GEH's overall cost, with a long-term goal of a final BWRX-300 design that will be licensed and deployed in Canada, the United States, and Poland.

-- Non-Water-Cooled Advanced Reactor Technology
+- O Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors